 In so doing it has become apparent that the United Nations Pledge to Peace provides an opportunity for any organisation to commit itself, without prejudice, to promoting peace in its community and truly serve those it seeks to represent.
 The United Kingdom Parliament has signed the pledge and it will be interesting to see what becomes of it; on a local level Midlands Peace Makers invite all Midlands Councils to sign the pledge, encourage its business partners and educational institutions to do the same and put Peace firmly on the map for all its citizens, its emergency services, its ex-servicemen and women, social services, health and well-being organisations and all those in need.

 Dignity Peace and Prosperity

-Criminal offenders with lives marked by generations of violence, addiction, and poor social conditions attend the Peace Class in a Texas prison where they struggle to discover their humanity, improve their outlook on life and rebuild their lives from the inside out.
+Criminal offenders with lives marked by generations of violence, addiction, and poor social conditions attended a Peace Class in a Texas prison where they struggled to discover their humanity, improve their outlook on life and rebuild their lives from the inside out.
 Four years in the making, Inside Peace is a multi-award winning feature documentary that focuses on several compelling characters who were incarcerated at Dominguez State Jail in San Antonio, Texas.
 There, they embarked on a journey of change by enrolling in the Peace Class, one of the few self-improvement programs offered in prisons across the country that are not faith-based, but instead concentrates on the individual’s inner strength and self-worth.
-Shows at 1-0 pm and 8-30 pm with Networking opportunities before.

-With some of our partners and others we are pleased to be sharing an all-day event at the MAC, Including:
+With some of our partners and others we were pleased to be sharing an all-day event at the MAC, Including:

-Exhibitions and presentations will run from 10-am until 5pm in the Lobby, Cinema Bar and Foyer:
+Exhibitions and presentations ran from 10-am until 5pm in the Lobby, Cinema Bar and Foyer: